maheshsv/til/aws/amazon-vpc.md

 **subnet**: a range of IP addresses in your VPC.
 There are public and private subnets.
 Public subnet has a route to an Internet gateway.

+**route table**: a set of rules/routes used to determine where network traffic is directed.

+**internet gateway**: highly available VPC component allows communication between instances in VPC and internet.

+**VPC endpoint**: enable private connect VPC to supported AWS services.